Imagine burying a metal pile five times the size of the Big Island of Hawaii underground. That’s what scientists believe is hiding under the Moon!

 Using data from NASA’s Gravity Recovery and Interior Laboratory (GRAIL) mission, which measures tiny changes in the Moon’s gravitational field, the team found this surprising mass.

-It’s so heavy that it pulls the basin floor down by almost a kilometer!
-The crater itself is about 2,500 kilometers in diameter, so this is a big deal.
+It’s so heavy that it pulls the basin floor down by almost a mile!
+The crater itself is about 1553 miles in diameter, so this is a big deal.

 Combining this data with lunar topography info from the Lunar Reconnaissance Orbiter, they uncovered this giant mass hundreds of miles below the basin.